Skip to content

 Once you’ve decided on the best lender based on your financial limits and goals, it’s time to apply for your stated income personal loan.
 Here are the steps you’ll need to follow.

-• Gather Required Information: Even though these loans require less documentation, you’ll need to have some basic information ready.
-That includes:
+Gather Required Information: Even though these loans require less documentation, you’ll need to have some basic information ready.

 • Apply for the Stated Income Loan: You can typically apply for stated income personal loans directly from the lender’s website.
 If you're applying at a bank or credit union, you might need to visit a branch to complete the application.